Education & Training

 Centre for Non-Destructive Testing

 With a $4.4 million investment in 2011, the new Centre for Non-Destructive Testing at Red River College provides specialized inspection equipment and a network of portable ‘non-destructive’ imaging equipment that can be used by industry in their facilities.
 This equipment allows companies to detect hidden flaws in materials more efficiently and with greater confidence without damaging the materials.

 The creative arts department at RRC offers programs in creative communications, graphic design, digital multimedia design, 3D computer graphics, deaf studies, library technology and technical communication.

 The creative communications program at RRC has a multifaceted curriculum that prepares students for careers in four general areas: advertising, media production, journalism and public relations.
 The aim of the program is to give students a high degree of knowledge and competency in order to secure entry-level positions in a broad spectrum of communication-based jobs.
 Courses are augmented by training in such diverse areas as electronic publishing, web design, social media, creative writing, photography and marketing.

 Université de Saint-Boniface (USB) was established in 1818, and is today not only the oldest but the only French-language post-secondary educational institution in Western Canada.
 Located in the community of St. Boniface in the heart of Winnipeg, it offers university (arts, business administration, science and education) as well as vocational programs.
 USB is affiliated with the University of Manitoba and offers degrees from that institution.

-Winnipeg Technical College provides secondary and post-secondary students with applied skills training for careers in health care and human services, information and business technology, and various skilled trades.
+The Manitoba Institute of Trades and Technology provides secondary and post-secondary students with applied skills training for careers in health care and human services, information and business technology, and various skilled trades.

 Robertson College is the starting point for a better tomorrow.
 Its graduates find rewarding careers, new opportunities, increased stability and financial security.
 Programs specialize in the business, information technology and health-care fields.